 ICANN Org: Concerns - Suggests assessing whether the changes and new requirements in preliminary recommendations and Registry System Testing section of the Initial Report would necessitate existing RSPs to go through the new RSP pre-approval process.

-Valideus: Divergence/New Idea - Requirements/processes may be different from 2012 round, therefore all RSPs should go through the new process.
-Legacy operators could go through the process at a discounted rate.
+.

 SSAC: Divergence/Concerns - Existing providers should not be deemed "pre-approved," and must receive fresh evaluation in the new round.
 The next gTLD contract may contain provisions that differ from the current ones, and existing operation is not synonymous with the ability to handle upcoming requirements.
 Back-end providers may provide templated answers, but those answers will sometimes be customized per application depending upon the technical and business plans provided in individual applications.
 It is necessary to determine when an application departs from a provider's template, and which application questions need specific evaluation.